datocms/structured-text/packages/html-to-structured-text/README.md

 # `datocms-html-to-structured-text`

-This package contains utilities to convert HTML (or a [Hast](https://github.com/syntax-tree/hast) to a DatoCMS Structured Text Dast (Dato Abstract Syntax Tree) document.
+This package contains utilities to convert HTML (or a [Hast](https://github.com/syntax-tree/hast) to a DatoCMS Structured Text `dast` (DatoCMS Abstract Syntax Tree) document.

-Please refer to [the Dast format docs](https://datocms.com/docs/structured-text) to learn more about the syntax tree format and the available nodes.
+Please refer to [the `dast` format docs](https://www.datocms.com/docs/structured-text/dast) to learn more about the syntax tree format and the available nodes.

 ## Usage

-The main utility in this package is `htmlToStructuredText` which takes a string of HTML and transforms it into a valid Dast.
+The main utility in this package is `htmlToStructuredText` which takes a string of HTML and transforms it into a valid `dast` document.

-`htmlToStructuredText` returns a `Promise` that resolves with a structured text document.
+`htmlToStructuredText` returns a `Promise` that resolves with a Structured Text document.

 ```js
 import { htmlToStructuredText } from 'datocms-html-to-structured-text';